learn-co-curriculum/nyc-web-100818/README.md

 - Watch the FULL CRUD w/ AJAX [lecture video](https://www.youtube.com/watch?v=DXv4ERdE7Z0&feature=youtu.be) | [code](https://github.com/learn-co-students/nyc-web-091718/tree/master/33-fetch-and-dom)
   - **NOTE**: We will do a review of AJAX and full CRUD after the break.
 Be sure to watch the video ahead of time
 - Complete **at least one** of the AJAX practice labs.
 Preferably monsters: on Learn `Project Mode -> Mini Projects -> Monsters Practice Challenge`
 - If you are looking for some extra practice, take a look at full tasklister and the gravatar lab. **THEY ARE VERY DIFFICULT** but definitely worth the challenge.
+The can be found on Learn:
+  - `DOM -> The DOM -> Task Lister -> JS Gravatar Creator` **tough lab but a great challenge**
+  - `DOM -> The DOM -> Task Lister -> JS Task Lister Project` **tough lab but a great challenge**

 ![](https://media.giphy.com/media/14kTshLgyHiY6Y/giphy.gif)